Skip to Content

 No. All 50 states and the District of Columbia have some form of direct access.
 Iowa achieved direct access in 1988 and it is legal for a physical therapist to examine, evaluate and treat a patient without referral.

-In 2011 the median annual income of salaried physical therapists who worked full time in hospitals was $85,000.
-Starting salaries for new graduates average around $56,000 and vary depending on geographic regions and practice settings.
-Starting salaries in the Midwest range from $50,000 - $65,000.
+In 2013 the median annual income of salaried physical therapists who worked full time in hospitals was $92,000.
+Starting salaries for new graduates average around $64,000 and vary depending on geographic regions and practice settings.
+Salaries in the Midwest range from $65,000 - $85,000 for physical therapists with 0-3 years of experience.

 Hospitals are the largest single employer of physical therapists, providing about a third of all jobs.
 Many other jobs are in rehab facilities, home health agencies, nursing homes, school systems, sports clinics, fitness centers and industry.
 A substantial number of physical therapists are in private practice.
 Some teach, conduct research, or serve as consultants.
 Indications are that the need for physical therapists will remain high as the population both grows and ages and as physical therapists become more involved in the areas of health and wellness promotion.
 Physical therapy continues to offer great opportunities.